jzfrank/AQF-option-rodeo/README.md

 Our project has the following structure:

+(Some folders may be empty in the repository.
+You should create them manually after cloning the project.)

 - **data**: stores the data file used or generated.
 It includes option return data, stock data, characteristics data, and some linking files.

 - **reference_paper**: stores the paper we used as reference.